-Anyone can visit a sports bookmaker like Ladbrokes Sports or Paddy Power Sports and put a bet down on their favourite football team; it takes very little thought, analysis or strategy.
-Indeed, the vast majority of football bets are made on the back of an individual’s loyalty to a particular team.
-However, over the course of a season, it doesn’t make any financial sense to blindly back your preferred team simply because they’re playing.
-Instead, before the English football leagues resume in August, try to get to grips with the premise of ‘value’.
+Anyone can visit a sports bookmaker and put a bet down on their favourite football team; it takes very little analysis or strategy.
+However, over the course of a season, it doesn’t make financial sense to blindly back your preferred team simply because they’re playing.
+Instead, try to get to grips with the premise of ‘value’.

-You can work out a team’s value for any given match very easily, by following this method:
+You can work out a team’s value for any given match easily, by following this method:

-So, if we were to take an example of this, let’s look at the recent Euro 2012 competition and the semi-final between Italy and Germany.
-Bookmakers before the match believed there could only be one winner; Paddy Power Sports were offering Germany at 10/11 and Ladbrokes Sports at 8/10.
-They had Italy to win at 7/2 and 15/4 respectively.
+Let’s look at an example from Euro 2012 and the semi-final between Italy and Germany.
+Paddy Power Sports was offering Germany at 10/11 and Ladbrokes Sports had it at 8/10.
+In contrast, they had Italy to win at 7/2 and 15/4 respectively.

 A lot of inexperienced punters would have viewed these odds and thought twice about backing Italy.
 However, others will have seen a window of opportunity.
 If we take the best odds proffered for an Italy win, the 15/4 at Ladbrokes Sports converts to 4.75.
 At that price, you only had to estimate that Italy had a 22% chance of winning the game to find some value: 0.22 x 4.75 = 1.05.